 Leadership involves influence

-Leadership then, is a process whereby an individual influences a group of individuals to achieve a common goal using approaches appropriate to the operational environment.
+Leadership, then, is a process whereby an individual influences individuals to achieve a common goal using approaches appropriate to the operational environment.
 How does a successful leader operate within these themes - the same way great leaders have always done so - by integrating three overarching roles through alignment with three guiding principles.

 Leaders develop best when they can leverage their natural talents, acquire key experiences and focus their development through the right coaching and experience.